What is the Full Form of NFC?

 - In 2006 forum was successfully able to put the first step of the structure of NFC technology with a specification of NFC tags, creating a roadmap for the future for various companies to work in this field.

-- NFC tags read-only stickers with information, which can be read by smartphones.
+- NFC tags read-only stickers with information that smartphones can read.

-- By the year 2011, many companies launched NFC compatible devices in the market to test their popularity.
+- By 2011, many companies launched NFC-compatible devices to test their popularity.

 - From 2011-2016

-- Development of Payment system through smart poster via the mobile phone app.
+- Development of a Payment system through smart poster via the mobile phone app.

-- The payment process developed through the partnership of many companies like Samsung and VISA decides to develop the payment system.
+- The payment process developed through the partnership of many companies like Samsung and VISA decided to develop the payment system.

 - Development in the security system of the NFC device IBM developed authentication technology.

-- Payment systems are launched by companies through a tie-up with mobile companies and banks.
+- Companies launch payment systems through tie-up with mobile companies and banks.

 Characteristics of NFC

-- Single Touch: Near Field, Devices works with one single touch to save time in process of data transfer, payment, banking, and information transfer.
+- Single Touch: Near Field, Devices works with one single touch to save time in data transfer, payment, banking, and information transfer.

 - Technology: Quick and easy setup for wireless technology through devices.

-- Short-range: NFC devices work with short distances usually up to 10 cm, as it works through the creation of a magnetic field with the use of power to receive a signal through radio fields.
+- Short-range: NFC devices work with short distances, usually up to 10 cm, as it creates a magnetic field with the power to receive a signal through radio fields.

-For NFC to work devices, which are willing to transfer and receive, must have NFC chip within their built.
-Near Field Communication use electromagnetic radio fields to make the transfer of data, both devices need to be very close to each other.
+For NFC to work, devices willing to transfer and receive must have an NFC chip within their building.
+Near Field Communication uses electromagnetic radio fields to make transfer of data.
+Both devices need to be very close to each other.
 Device transfer data to another device with physical touch or from not more than a few centimeters (not more than 10cm) away from each other.
-The action of transfer should be performed intentionally to avoid any unwanted theft or transaction due to pocket dial.
+The transfer action should be performed intentionally to avoid any unwanted theft or transaction due to pocket dial.

-NFC uses magnetic induction, which emits electronic current creating a magnetic field between devices to bridge the distance, while the signal received by similar technology by receiver devices and transfer of data occurs.
-Speed of transfer is generally not more than 424kb/s
+NFC uses magnetic induction, which emits electronic current, creating a magnetic field between devices to bridge the distance.
+In contrast, the signal received by similar technology by receiver devices and data transfer occurs.
+The speed of transfer is generally not more than 424kb/s

 - P2P Transfer: transferring information by switching between the active and passive state of the device